 Garth Harmsworth is a senior environmental scientist based in Palmerston North and has worked for Manaaki Whenua-Landcare Research since 1992.
-His professional career spans over 37 years in resource management, land resource assessment, national environmental databases, GIS applications, and indigenous research.
-Garth pioneered much of the Māori led research in Manaaki Whenua-Landcare Research Ltd., working on a wide range projects with Māori organisations, Government agencies, regional councils, industry, and communities throughout New Zealand, particularly in the areas of land use planning, ecosystem health, bio-physical and cultural indicators, restoring indigenous landscapes, climate change, sustainable iwi/hapū resource development, building Māori research capability, collaborative learning, and indigenous Māori knowledge and values.
+His professional career spans over 38 years in resource management, land resource assessment, national environmental databases, GIS applications, and indigenous research.
+Garth pioneered much of the Māori led research in Manaaki Whenua-Landcare Research Ltd., working on a wide range projects with Māori organisations, Government agencies, regional councils, industry, and communities throughout New Zealand, particularly in the areas of land use planning, ecosystem health, bio-physical and cultural indicators, restoring indigenous landscapes, climate change, sustainable iwi/hapū resource management, building Māori research capability, collaborative learning, and indigenous Māori knowledge and values.

 Major achievements and publications reflect an in-depth relationship and extensive networking during his career, work in over 50 science and Māori research projects, presented at over 100 conferences and workshops, produced over 100 refereed publications, and led a large number of consultancies/supply of information to staff in a range of organisations throughout Aotearoa-New Zealand.

 MSc (Hons) Earth Sciences

 BSc Earth Science & Botany

 Tadaki M, Astwood JR, Ataria J, Black M, Clapcott J, Harmsworth G, Kitson J Early Access Mar 2022.
 Decolonising cultural environmental monitoring in Aotearoa New Zealand: Emerging risks with institutionalisation and how to navigate them.
 New Zealand Geographer.
 WOS:000775695200001 https://doi.org/10.1111/nzg.12325